awsdocs/amazon-eks-user-guide/doc_source/specify-service-account-role.md

    kubectl get pods -n kube-system  -l k8s-app=aws-node
    ```

-1. Describe one of the pods and verify that the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables exist\.
+1. View the environment variables for one of the pods and verify that the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables exist\.
+The following example command returns the variables for one of the pods created by the Amazon VPC CNI DaemonSet\.
+The pod named *aws\-node\-5v6ws* was returned in the output of the example used in the previous step\.

    ```
-   kubectl exec -n kube-system aws-node-9rgzw env | grep AWS
+   kubectl exec -n kube-system aws-node-5v6ws -- env  | grep AWS
    ```

    Output:

    ```
-   AWS_VPC_K8S_CNI_LOGLEVEL=DEBUG
+   ...
+   AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token
+   ...
    AWS_ROLE_ARN=arn:aws:iam::ACCOUNT_ID:role/IAM_ROLE_NAME
-   AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token
+   ...
    ```

-   If you added the annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint, then the following line is also returned in the previous output\.
+   If you added the annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint, then verify that the following line is also returned in the previous output\.

    ```
-   AWS_STS_REGIONAL_ENDPOINTS: regional
+   AWS_STS_REGIONAL_ENDPOINTS=regional
    ```